Oreoxmt/oreo.life-v2/website/docs/how-tos/code-driven-documentation.md

 <!--truncate-->

-[Documentation-drivern development](https://johnsamuel.info/en/programming/documentation-driven-development.html) emphasizes the importance of creating documentation that meets the needs of users.
+[Documentation-driven development](https://johnsamuel.info/en/programming/documentation-driven-development.html) emphasizes the importance of creating documentation that meets the needs of users.
 Code-driven documentation here prioritizes the accuracy and consistency of documentation by relying on the source of truth, which is the **code** itself.
-By using code to validate documentation, technical writers can ensure that their documentation is up-to-date and correctly reflects the behavior of the system, which can help to reduce errors and improve the overall quality of the documentation.
+By using code to verify documentation, technical writers can ensure that their documentation is up-to-date and correctly reflects the behavior of the system, which can help to reduce errors and improve the overall quality of the documentation.

 The following uses some configuration files as examples to illustrate how to use code to enhance the accuracy of configuration documentation.
 For example, the following configuration files are used: